gullerya/object-observer/docs/performance-report.md

 All of those mutations are being watched by the listeners mentioned above and the counters are being verified to match the expectations.

-Below are results of those tests, where 'total' is time for the whole loop, 'asot' stands for an average single operation time.
+Below are results of those tests, where 'one' is the time of a single operation in average achieved with division of time for 'all' on the number of iterations.
 All times are given in 'ms', meaning that cost of a single operation on Chrome is usually half to few nanoseconds while climbing to a dozen/s of nanoseconds on Edge:

 <table>